mmcclatchy/RespecAI/docs/ARCHITECTURE_ANALYSIS.md

 The Spec-Driven Workflow architecture represents a sophisticated yet maintainable approach to AI-assisted software development.
 Its strength lies in the clear separation of concerns, progressive quality enforcement, and intelligent research integration.
 The system balances automation with human oversight, providing fallback mechanisms when automated refinement reaches its limits.

-The four-loop architecture ensures quality at every stage while maintaining efficiency through parallel processing and archive-first research strategies.
+The five-loop architecture ensures quality at every stage while maintaining efficiency through parallel processing and archive-first research strategies.
+The implementation roadmap bridge phase provides crucial structure between strategic planning and technical specification, enabling phase-based development with pre-scaffolded specifications.
 The platform-agnostic design enables teams to work within their preferred tools while maintaining consistent workflow quality.

 This analysis serves as the foundation for understanding system behavior, planning implementations, and making architectural decisions during development and testing phases.